 This was a huge opportunity for the community.
 Recent figures provided via the Scottish Governments “Neighbourhood Statistics” website show that the Findhorn peninsula is one of only four places in the Highlands and islands where houses in the cheapest quartile are 11 (eleven) or more times higher than average earnings.

-This means that without some kind of support system most of our younger members find it all but impossible to get onto the housing ladder.
+This means that without some kind of support system, most of our younger members find it all but impossible to get onto the housing ladder.
 In addition, there is a strong commitment to providing accommodation for older community members in need of palliative care.

 Park Ecovillage Trust is the delivery agent for these affordable homes.
 Having successfully completed this venture at East Whins, we anticipate using a similar system to support subsequent developments on Duneland and ultimately creating a diversity of community-owned property.
 There is now another opportunity at the adjacent West Whins cluster and we are actively exploring this.

-West Whins Housing Support – Currently Available
+West Whins Housing Support (Currently Unavailable)

-East Whins Housing Support (NOT Currently Available)
+East Whins Housing Support (Currently Unavailable)

 See also: Investment Opportunities

 In 2006, with the generous support of Duneland Ltd. we negotiated the purchase of land at a discounted price that has enabled us to provide housing support to members of the Soillse cluster.